 Although the average cost of Maine home insurance is lower than the national average, Mainers do pay more than homeowners in surrounding states.
-Homeowners in New Hampshire, for example, pay an average annual premium of $709 per year, and homeowners in Vermont pay just $681 per year.
+Homeowners in New Hampshire, for example, pay an average annual premium of $724 per year, and homeowners in Vermont pay just $686 per year.
 This could be because much of Maine is forested and relatively remote and also incurs significant impacts from Atlantic Ocean weather events, such as tropical cyclones and nor’easters.
 Additionally.
 Maine is becoming increasingly at risk for wildfires, as our other New England states, which can cause severe damage to homes.

 Home insurance in Maine

 When shopping for homeowners insurance, it is important to consider your state’s climate, since many common homeowners insurance claims are related to weather.
 Maine’s climate is mostly known for high winds, rain and humidity.

 Common causes of loss in Maine

 Many parts of Maine may be at risk for rain, high winds and wildfires.
 Homeowners in Maine may want to be aware of these common homeowners insurance claims:

 - Water backup: Due to the heavy rain and snow in Maine, it is not uncommon for water to back up into your home.
 It is often bundled with sewer backup and overflow coverage.
 You can find this protection available via several insurance providers.

 Other common causes of loss that Maine homeowners may want insurance coverage for are theft, vandalism and liability.

 Home insurance coverage options in Maine

 There are specific common causes of loss that Maine homeowners face.
 Given these added risks, you may want to consider purchasing the following coverages:

 - Flood insurance: Homeowners insurance does not typically cover damage caused by flooding, however 90% of U.S. natural disasters involve flooding so it’s a coverage worth considering.
 If you want to purchase flood coverage, you will likely need a separate, dedicated flood insurance policy.
 Many insurers offer flood insurance as an endorsement to your standard home policy.
 Coverage is also available through the NFIP and private insurers that specialize in flood insurance.